muhammad-fiaz/logly/README.md

 Built with a modular Rust backend using PyO3/Maturin, Logly provides fast logging while maintaining memory safety and thread safety through Rust's ownership system.

+**If you like Logly, please give it a star ⭐ on GitHub!
+It really helps!**

 > ⚠️ **Active Development**: Logly is actively developed.
-Performance continues to improve with each release.
+Performance continues to improve with each release. also if you find a bug or a missing feature, please report it on GitHub.

+> NOTE: The Main Branch Contains the latest features and improvements for upcoming releases.
+For stable production use, consider using the latest tagged release. because you may find an non existing feature or a bug in older releases.

 ### 🎯 Why Logly?